gelic-idealab/design-critique/Instructions/Student-During-Session-PC-VR.md

 1. Sign into Zoom with your Illinois email and password
 2. Join the Zoom session provided to you via email
+3. Open Zoom audio settings
-3. Hold the VR headset and lightly tap it to make sure the microphone works
+4. Hold the VR headset and lightly tap it to make sure the microphone works
-4. Play a test sound and make sure the sound is coming from your VR headset
+5. Play a test sound and make sure the sound is coming from your VR headset

 ## Open Firefox and log into Komodo

-1. In Firefox Reality, go to "komodo-dev.library.illinois.edu"
+1. In Firefox, go to "komodo-dev.library.illinois.edu"
 2. Or type `tiny.cc/kmd0` in the address bar
 4. Enter your Illinois email address
 5. Enter your Komodo account password
 6. Press Login

-## Go to the session and enter it
+## Go to the session and check if your garment and mood board are there

 1. Choose `ARTS 221`
-2. Choose `<Semester> Critique Group A/B/C` by clicking on the play icon.
+2. Choose `<Semester> Critique Group B Session 1` OR `Session 2` by clicking on the play icon.
+3. In the Assets table, look for `FirstnameLastname-G` and `FirstnameLastname-M`.
+(You may need to look on the second page)
+4. Click on `FirstnameLastname-G` to preview it.
+5. Return to the session page (press the back button).
+6. Click on `FirstnameLastname-M` to preview it.
+6. Return to the session page (press the back button).

+## Start the session

-3. Choose `> START NOW` (in the upper right).
+4. Choose `> START NOW` (in the upper right).
-4. Wait for the `VR` button in the lower right corner to turn blue, then press it.
+5. Wait for the `VR` button in the lower right corner to turn blue, then press it.
-5. Put your VR headset on.
+6. Put your VR headset on.

 ## Put on your VR headset and make sure you are in Komodo